cpputest/cpputest/README_TestDoubles.md

 ```

 ### Expectation Framework
+An Expectation Framework is a pattern for testing that focuses on expectations.
+Tests created under and Expectation
+Framework PASS or FAIL based upon how the CuT performs under the provided expectations.
+Tests should be written to
+minimize the expectations.
+Not only does minimizing expectations expedite test development, but it also identifies
+additional code in the implementation that is unnecessary to meet test cases.

 #### What should a Test Double do?
 Only enough to support your testing of the CuT.
 Minimal effort should be exerted in creating a Test Double, as the